 - ELSA

 - Circle time

-- Whole school values week at the beginning of the Autumn term
+- Whole school well being day

 - Assemblies

 - Regular PSHE lessons

 - Our Counter-Bullying Policy and our Relationships Policy

 - Zones of Regulation

-Mrs Loveless led well-being support at St. John's with Mrs Day taking over this role in April 2022.
+Mrs Day leads well-being support at St. John's, supported by Ms. Hall, who has trained as an ELSA this past year.
 Children needing well-being support are prioritised within school and a series of individual sessions are offered to pupils.

 Where the emotional needs of the child could not be addressed in school, referrals were made to the Well Being Team.
-Parents were informed from the outset and were regularly informed of their child's progress.
+Parents were informed and were regularly informed of their child's progress.
 Time was allocated at regular intervals for revisiting sessions once the support was completed.